distributedhatemachine/distributedhatemachine.github.io/content/posts/modal/index.md

   -  This replaces Persistent Volume Claim in K8s without latency of S3
 4. Secrets - it's nice to have convenient secrets management for OpenAI API keys for your AI notetaker app
 5. Webpoints - expose your function to other team via REST for fast prototyping
-6. Scheduler
+6. Scheduler - run jobs periodically (e.g. with Cron)
-6. App - this is entrypoint that ties the infrastructure to the code.
+7. App - this is entrypoint that ties the infrastructure to the code.

 ## SDK
 Before drawing backend architecture on whiteboard, lets focus on user facing side.